julio7173/Challenge-Oracle-Alura-ONE/README.md

 ## Technologies

 - HTML5: to create the structure and content of the website.
-- CSS3: to style and design the website, using flexbox and media queries.
+- CSS3: to style and design the website.
-- JavaScript: to add interactivity and logic to the website, using functions, events and the charCodeAt method.
+- JavaScript: to add interactivity and logic to the website, using functions and events.

 ## Installation